Luoyadan/UCR-CS172-Project/README.md

 Instructions on how to deploy the system
 -------

 In order to run the program, you must have
+---

-*Python 2.7
+* Python 2.7
-*Tweepy Twitter API library installed.
+* Tweepy Twitter API library installed.
-*lxml
+* lxml

 Download the repository from https://github.com/khuan013/CS172-Crawler.git